Our Mission Statement

 Please join us at the:

-For details about Participating Merchants and their hours and activities click here.
+Check back soon for details about Participating Merchants and their hours and activities.

 Visit local restaurants, galleries and shops who host this evening of ART and GIVING.
 10% of their proceeds will be donated to the UCCA.

 All proceeds from this event will be used to provide food to over 300 Elmhurst school children and their families.